-The perfect Scandinavian summer evening of yesterday had transformed into a day of muggy temperatures with persistent light rain as the 1912 Olympic stadium hosted the final two day installment of DN Galan week.
+The perfect Scandinavian summer evening of yesterday had transformed into a day of muggy temperatures with persistent light rain as the 1912 Olympic stadium hosted the final two-day installment of DN Galan week.

 This youth track and field meeting, which is open for athletes born 1991-1998, is designed to give the kids some sense of the buzz of a major international meeting, the organisers “transforming the stadium into the world’s first Diamond League event for kids”, allowing them “to get the feeling of competing just as the world's star athletes do”.

 The organisers promised and delivered:

-. . . calling and event presentation
+- calling and event presentation

-. . . live-broadcasting on internet
+- live-broadcasting on internet

-. . .
-VIP-village with food and sponsor activities
+- VIP-village with food and sponsor activities

-. . .
-World star athletes as award presenters
+- world star athletes as award presenters

-. . .
-Video screen with replays and interviews
+- video screen with replays and interviews

-. . .
-Announcer, music and sound in DN Galan style
+- announcer, music and sound in DN Galan style

-Matching the promises the youth tournament had got underway in true world class style two days ago (5) at the DN Galan 'Big Shot' in the Kungsträdgården, when newly crowned World Junior champion Jacko Gill of New Zealand, who is only 15 years-old, launched the 5kg shot an amazing 22.53m which was a national youth record.
+Matching the promises, the youth tournament had got underway in true world-class style two days ago (5) at the DN Galan 'Big Shot' in the Kungsträdgården, when newly crowned world junior champion Jacko Gill of New Zealand, who is only 15 years old, launched the 5kg shot an amazing 22.53m which was a national youth record.

 Jones officially and enthusiastically opened the two main days of competition, recounting how Stockholm's DN Galan set in the city's historic stadium had been a favourite venue for her during her career.
-The 28-year-old hurdler advised her young audience and their families, who made up a crowd of a few thousand in the stadium, that getting to the top and generally succeeding in sports let alone life in general is all about “dedication, stubbornness, persistence and belief.”
+The 28-year-old hurdler advised her young audience and their families, who made up a crowd of a few thousand in the stadium, that getting to the top and generally succeeding in sports, let alone life in general, is all about “dedication, stubbornness, persistence and belief".

-It was a theme that DN Galan meeting Director Rajne Söderberg later picked up on as he briefly retold the story of the founding of the main DN Galan meet which had its origins in the beginning of cooperation in the 1940s between the large number of athletics clubs in the Stockholm area, who set up a coordinated competition structure.
+It was a theme that DN Galan meeting director Rajne Söderberg later picked up on as he briefly retold the story of the founding of the main DN Galan meeting which had its origins in the beginning of cooperation in the 1940s between the large number of athletics clubs in the Stockholm area, who set up a coordinated competition structure.

 The organisers rightly calculate that by capturing the imagination and excitement of a new generation, giving them a taste of a true athletics spectacle, that the 1066 youth athletes, who over two days are making a total of 2352 starts across dozens of different event disciplines, will come away wanting to be part of the sport whether that means as a spectator or as a future champion like Jones or Allyson Felix, Fabiana Murer, Naide Gomes and Bershawn Jackson who were also on hand to give prizes at the meeting.